 SNP’s 1500 series contain various polyvinyl alcohol products, which can be used in multiple applications.
-SNP works alongside the customer to determine what properties are needed for a given application, then suggest a product which best meets these criteria.
+SNP works with the customer to determine what properties are needed for a given application, then suggests a product which best meets these criteria.
 Learn more about our polyvinyl alcohol chemicals below, and contact us for more information.

 Polyvinyl Alcohol Chemistry

-Polyvinyl alcohol is a water soluble crystalline polymer that has excellent film forming, emulsifying and adhesive properties.
-Polyvinyl alcohol is produced by the polymerization of vinyl acetate to polyvinyl acetate followed by an alcoholysis reaction to PVOH.
-The extent of the alcoholysis reaction will result in a specific degree of hydrolysis for the PVOH.
+Polyvinyl alcohol, also known as PVA, PVOH or PVAL, is a water soluble crystalline polymer that has excellent film forming, emulsifying and adhesive properties.
+It is produced by the polymerization of vinyl acetate to polyvinyl acetate followed by an alcoholysis reaction to PVA.
+The extent of the alcoholysis reaction will result in a specific degree of hydrolysis for the PVA.

 Degree of Hydrolysis

 The degree of hydrolysis is the ratio of hydrophilic alcohol groups and hydrophobic acetate groups.
 The ratio contributes to the water resistance of the dried film.
-The fully hydrolyzed PVOH has better water resistance than the partially hydrolyzed PVOH.
+The fully hydrolyzed PVA has better water resistance than the partially hydrolyzed PVA.